The Best Stay at Home Kids Activities

 It’s not to say I haven’t tried them.
 But when I spend twenty minutes setting something up, watch my kids play for two minutes, and then clean up for another twenty.
 My blood starts to boil.

 As a result, I try to keep it simple around here.
 That’s why, you’ll find this list of awesome and easy activities for kids at home so dang useful!
 It’s time to have more fun, while doing less work.

 So, today I’ve got:

-50 EASY screen-free activities + 25 technology resources = 75 mom-approved & fun activities for kids.
+50 EASY screen-free activities + 25 technology resources = 75 mom-approved & fun at home activities with kids.

 1. Make Creative Art